Classes

 Ages 6 – 9

 Doesn’t everyone want to live a fairytale life where good triumphs over evil?
 Now you can by learning basic theatre skills through rehearsing and performing a familiar fairytale for friends and family.
-When you combine royalty, monsters, talking animals and other outrageous characters, it makes for a great show.
-Instructor: Tina Paukstelis
+They have been told and retold in a variety of media, from oral tradition to written storybooks, film and animated cartoon versions, architecture, and now come alive on our stage.

 Ages 10 – 14